Post by RapTor_X_ on Jan 2, 2017 7:47:05 GMT

 There are some techniques specific to GTA you need to know to go faster and cleaner around the race track.

 - Controlling the car in the air: While in the air you can actually control your car.
 You can't brake or accelerate in the air, so it won't change your landing spot, but you can correct the rotation and angle of the car.
 Use your left analog stick to roll your car sideways or forwards/backwards.
 Landing on your wheels is a good idea, if you don't want to explode.
 Less known is that you can also turn your car angle left and right with the left analog stick while using the handbrake in air.
 Using that you can land pointing to the right direction.
+Controller users need to know that holding the stick not fully, but like 90%, makes your car rotate faster as shown by FriendlyBaron in this clip.

 - Oversteer vs. Understeer: Watch this video (and parts 2, 3 and 4 for even more details) to understand the difference of oversteer and understeer.
 If you want to get faster and become a better racer, you will need to learn to handle both while using a variety of cars.
 Brake earlier and go slower into the corner to avoid understeer.
 You also get understeer, when you are still braking hard while turning, but you already learned that in level 0, didn't you?
 Avoid oversteer by controlling the throttle and widening the turning angle.
 This aspect is obviously not GTA specific, but important to understand, before dealing with the last point of this section: